jonlld/user-api/README.md

 - Note, migration files may be updated with commands such as:
   - `npx knex --knexfile ./src/config/knexfile.ts migrate:make update_users_table`

+### Setting up JWT Secret

+- Choose a secret value and set ACCESS_TOKEN_SECRET in .env

+- One way to generate a token string is to run the following in a node terminal:
+  - `require('crypto').randomBytes(64).toString('hex')`

 ### Running the Development Server

 Use the following command to start the development server.